 The Chamber & Economic Partnership will be with your business from beginning to end whether attraction, creation, or expansion.
 The diverse array of organizations and programs encountered in the economic development process can create significant challenges for businesses at all levels.
 Our one-stop concierge approach is tailored to assist you through the planning, design and development process.
 Whatever your need, from workforce training and employee recruitment to technical assistance with government contracting, process improvements, and export growth, you will have a knowledgeable team that will be there to support and assist you from start to finish.

-Whether it is properly zoned land or an existing building, the CEP can help businesses find the right location to grow in Marion County.
+Whether it is properly zoned land or an existing building, the CEP can help businesses find the right location to grow in the Ocala Metro.
 Visit our Sites & Buildings page to find your new building or site.

 The CEP provides valuable research to help companies evaluate the feasibility of their expansions in this market.
 From business climate and workforce to assets and infrastructure, information is key to every aspect of business planning.
 Our easy to access economic figures, demographic data, trend analysis, and industry data will help you with expansion opportunities, strategic planning, market studies and business plans.
 Visit our Demographics page to find a vast array of up-to-date information for your every need.